 Meat is fundamental to Hungarian cuisine.
 Options span from poultry to veal, beef, and to a lesser extent game and game birds, but pork is most prevalent, appearing in myriad permutations.
-A paprika-laced sausage paired with mustard and a slice of crusty bread is a popular everyday meal, but higher-end restaurants will also serve lightly treated mangalica, the curly-haired breed of pork known for flavor-rich marbled meat.
+A paprika-laced sausage paired with mustard and a slice of crusty bread is a popular everyday meal, but higher-end restaurants will also serve mangalica, the curly-haired breed of heritage pork known for flavor-rich marbled meat.

 As you scan restaurant menus for seafood, bear in mind that Hungary is a landlocked country.
 It doesn't mean that you can't find a decent grilled shrimp cocktail these days, but freshwater fish like carp (ponty), catfish (harcsa), pike-perch (fogas), and trout (pisztráng) are more common and likely fresher.
 And while fish isn't the strongest suit of Hungarian cuisine, the local fish soup—fisherman's broth or halászlé—is worth trying.

 The typical way to round out a meal is with palacsinta, the local crêpe with a sweet filling like jam or cinnamon sugar.
 An unusual dessert category in Hungary is the sweet pasta dishes: regular noodles topped with ingredients like apricot jam (lekváros tészta), ground walnuts and powdered sugar (diós tészta), or poppy seeds (mákos tészta).

 Many Hungarian cakes originated in France and Austria, and, accordingly, they're sophisticated and often a bit cloying.
 Dobos, Esterházy, and somlói galuska are among the most traditional.
 Cakes aren't generally available in restaurants, but you can find them in the confectioneries/pastry shops scattered throughout Budapest, with Café Gerbeaud being the most iconic (and expensive).